|

 glowing personages began to materialize one by one until they were

 surrounded by 13 of them in a ring.
-Gravity had no effect, so the
+Gravity had no effect on the

 formulate that contained 50 more personages.
 Then another ring,